inverno-io/inverno-mods/doc/reference-guide.md

 As explained before, a [Web router](#web-router) is used to route a request to the right handler based on a set of rules defined in a route.
 The *web* module provides a `WebRouter` bean which is wired to the *http-server* module to override the default root handler and handle all incoming requests to the server.
 Unlike the root handler in the *http-server* module, this bean is not overridable but it can be configured in order to define Web routes for the *app_web* module.

 This can be done by defining a `WebRouterConfigurer` bean in the *app_web* module.
-A Web router configurer is basically a `Consumer<WebRouter>` invoked after the initialization of the Web router and more precisely after the default configuration has been applied.
+A Web router configurer is invoked after the initialization of the Web router and more precisely after the default configuration has been applied.

 Using what we've learned from the [Web routing documentation](#web-routing), routes can then be defined as follows: